 Reports to all three major credit bureaus

 While many cards only report to one or two credit bureaus, the Total Visa reports to all three.
-This helps you build your credit scores at each one by showing them your consistent and responsible credit card use.
+This helps you build your credit at each one by showing them your consistent and responsible credit card use.

 Rates and fees